 No is a lazy response

 Lately we’ve been talking about value pricing.
-It’s a hot topic online – any talk around how to increase rates is click bait.
+It’s a hot topic online – any opportunity to increase pricing is click bait.
 Problem is, some of the chatter misses the mark.

 Value pricing is about adding value so you can increase your rate.

 A studio’s base hourly rate is often used to bill transactional work and that’s OK because every studio needs some transactional work.
-It’s work you can do easily, efficiently, and cost-effectively.
+The work you can do easily, efficiently, and cost-effectively.

 Transactional work is part of a successful client and project mix.
 There’s no ‘perfect’ mix but we know from experience a breakdown like this builds a viable business:

 - 30% transactional work.
 Fee for service tasks most likely to be costed on an hourly rate.